Thank you for your interest in applying for an ambassador position for the 2016-2017 school year!

 - Training – 9 a.m. to 5 p.m.
 Wednesday, Sept.
 21, Neal Hall 113

 - Career Day – 7:30 a.m. to 2 p.m. on Tuesday, Oct.
 4, on campus.

 - October 28

 - March 31

 - Ambassador Nigh of Fun – Thursday, Dec.
 1 and Ambassador Trip - May 13-15 (recommended)

 - Student vs. Faculty Softball Game – sponsored by the Ambassadors - spring, TBA

 - Assistance with one or more of the following: One-Stop Christmas, Principals, Deans and Counselors meeting (spring), Foundation event (various times), College Day at Kluthe (spring), WYSE (spring), other event approved by the advisor.

 A list of the fifteen Student Ambassadors will be posted in the Luther Student Center lobby on Friday, Sept.
-4th and online at www.lakelandcollege.edu.
-If selected to be a Student Ambassador, but you decide to not accept the position, please immediately contact Lisa at firstname.lastname@example.org or 217-234-5254.
+9 by the end of the day and online at www.facebook.com/lakelandcollege.
+If selected to be a Student Ambassador, but you decide to not accept the position, please immediately contact Lisa at email@example.com or 217-234-5254.

-For those selected to serve as 2015-2016 Student Ambassadors, there will be an mandatory meeting on Wednesday, Sept.
-9 from 9 a.m. to 4 p.m. in Webb Hall 081.
+For those selected to serve as a Student Ambassador, the first mandatory date is Tuesday, Sept.
+13 from 9 a.m. to 4 p.m. on campus.